kinekt2000/leti_piaa_8303/Grishin/lab4/src/README.md

 ##### Building
-You can use the make file to build what you need type `make [program name]` without brackets just like: `make KMP_search`
+You can use the make file to build what you need. type `make [program name]` without brackets. just like: `make KMP_search`

 name of all other programs you can get by typing `make`